optio50/Shelly-HT-G3-MQTT/README.md

 `chmod +x HT-MQTT.py`
 Rename the csv file to start your own (I have included mine so you can test the chart tool)
 `mv HT-sensor-log.csv HT-sensor-log-old.csv`
+Edit the HT-MQTT.py file and change the variables to mach your equipment.
 `./HT-MQTT.py` to start viewing and recording data.
 You can run the script from the terminal or a cron job / startup routine.
 The H&T only comes online every so often.